Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: METHODOLOGY

 \subsubsection{Graph Matching Decision Network}

 Graph matching decision network utilizes a graph attention mechanism to sequentially aggregate and extract features from the self-representation graph and the cross-representation graph, updating the features of corresponding edges and nodes in the topological graph.
 In the cross-representation graph $G_{rf}$ after feature updates, the feature value of each edge in the edge set $E_{rf}$ represents the matching degree of each robot to the boundary point node.
 Therefore, by extracting the feature values from the updated edge $E_{rf}$ set and using the Sinkhorn algorithm for linear assignment computation, the graph matching can be completed, assigning long-term target points to each robot.

-We used an encoder based on a multi-layer perceptron network to encode the category information and geometric information $[V_i^{cla},V_i^{geo}]$ of each node $i$ in the graph, obtaining a feature vector of length $C_h$.
-This feature vector is concatenated with the environmental representation information $V_i^{rep}$ to form the node feature $V_i^0\in \mathbb{R}^{2C_h}$ for subsequent feature aggregation.
+We used an encoder based on a multi-layer perceptron network to encode the category information and geometric information $[v_i^{cla},v_i^{geo}]$ of each node $i$ in the graph, obtaining a feature vector of length $C_h$.
+This feature vector is concatenated with the environmental representation information $v_i^{rep}$ to form the node feature $v_i^0\in \mathbb{R}^{2C_h}$ for subsequent feature aggregation.
 The core idea of the graph attention network is to utilize an attention mechanism to aggregate features between neighboring nodes in the topological graph.
-Therefore, for the nodes $V_i^l\in \mathbb{R}^{h^l}$ in the $l-th$ layer of the graph network, trainable weight parameters $W_k^l\in \mathbb{R}^{h_k^l\times h_l}$,$W_q^l\in \mathbb{R}^{h_q^l\times h_l}$,and $W_u^l\in \mathbb{R}^{h_u^l\times h_l}$are introduced to generate the key $k_i^l\in \mathbb{R}^{h_k^l}$, query $q_i^l \in \mathbb{R}^{h_q^l}$, and value $u_i^l \in \mathbb{R}^{h_u^l}$ in the attention mechanism:
+Therefore, for the nodes $v_i^l$ in the $l-th$ layer of the graph network, trainable weight parameters $W_k^l$, $W_q^l$, and $W_v^l$ are introduced to generate the key $k_i^l$, query $q_i^l$, and value $u_i^l$ in the attention mechanism:

 The attention coefficient $a_{ij}^l$ between node $i$ and its neighboring node $j\in N_i$ can be calculated by the following equation: